mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 </tr>

 </table>

 ### Discussion

 As expected, the production use of the API was rare, but the total number of export errors was minimal.
-Patient chart exports were successful in 99.98% of cases.
+Patient chart exports were successful in XX% of cases.

 ## Measure 21: Web Content Accessibility

 ### Description

 This measure will verify that all certified content in the patient portal will maintain accessibility conformance as outlined in the Web Content Accessibility Guidelines (WCAG) 2.0.

 ### Associated Certification Criteria

 <table>